yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 IdO
 : Identifier Owner, the holder (current owner) of an identifier (e.g., a domain name) that needs to be delegated.
+Depending on the context, the term IdO may also used to designate the (profiled) ACME server deployed by the Identity holder.

 NDC
 : Name Delegation Consumer, the entity to which the domain name is